kevinnail/git-command-highlights-for-msword/README.md

 -Select all text from terminal in VSC, copy, paste into Word doc, view macros (Alt + F8).
 Select FindHighlightAndBold, run.

--Copy/ select all/ portions useful, paste into wherever you prefer to take/ keep notes.
+-Copy/ select all/ portions of terminal history that is useful for your notes, paste into wherever you prefer to take/ keep notes.
 Reuse template as needed.